jacech67/lovestrap/README.md

 Lovestrap is a third-party replacement for the standard Roblox bootstrapper, providing additional useful features and improvements.

 Running into a problem or need help with something?
-[Check out the Wiki](https://bloxstraplabs.com/wiki).
-If you can't find anything, or would like to suggest something, please [submit an issue](https://github.com/bloxstraplabs/bloxstrap/issues).
+[Check out the extras page!](discord.gg/soarr).
+If you can't find anything, or would like to suggest something, please [submit an issue](discord.gg/soarr).

 Lovestrap is only supported for PCs running Windows.